Feminine beauty ideal: Transgender women

-Within the transgender community and those attracted to trans women, women of East Asian descent are regarded as the feminine ideal, because there is a racialized stereotype that Asian features are 'prettier' than white women's.
-According to Chong-suk Han, this explains why East Asian drag queens typically win trans beauty pageants, because they are thought to pass more easily as female.
 Charlie Anders notes that the best-selling transsexual pornographic films depict Asian trans women, and they are highly esteemed and sought after by men identifying as straight.

 A 2020 study interviewed trans women from Black, Australian Aboriginal, South Asian, East Asian, and Middle Eastern trans women living in Australia.
 Researchers interviewed participants about the risk factors of transmisogyny and sexual violence.
 Trans women of East Asian or Southeast Asian descent felt that white Australian men tend to fetishize them.
 This fetishization and exoticization of trans women of color left them vulnerable to sexual violence as trans women, which some felt could have been avoided if they could pass as white.
 Ussher's research suggests that the poor health outcomes experienced by many trans women are closely associated with their exposure to sexual violence as well as the social inequities and transphobia to which they are subjected.
 Trans women of color experience additional prejudice and discrimination due to the intersection of gender, sexuality, race, and social class.
 Swami's research also suggests that understanding these intersectionalities is vital in understanding the sexual violence experiences of trans women of color.

 The construction of femininity within the transgender community largely has to do with how well (or how poorly) they are able to use the tools of "corporeal beautification provided by the commercial industries."
 According to Lovelock, "trans women such as Jenner are accepted as women so long as they adhere to the visual codes of female attractiveness."